ameier38/andrewcmeier.com/_posts/2019-12-04-functional-agent.md

                       WorkCompletedCount = state.WorkCompletedCount }
                 replyChannel.Reply(Running(status))
             state
-        // when a wait is requested we have finished requesting all the work
+        // When a wait is requested we have finished requesting all the work
         // and we should just update the state to indicate we are waiting for
         // all of the work to finish
         | WaitRequested ->
             { state with
                 IsWaiting = true }
-        // see below
+        // See below
         |> tryWork inbox
 ```